crafting-demo/kafka-broker-mq/README.md

-# kafka-brokers-mq
+# kafka-broker-mq

-Kafka brokers for a multi-language, multi-service, demo app.
+Kafka broker service in a multi-language, multi-service, demo app.